DavidEvangelistaC99/OBC/README.md

 - Local data storage for post-processing and validation

 ## Repository Structure
-- `code/`: Contains source code organized by development environment (Arduino, ESP32, STM32 NUCLEO)
+- `code/`: contains source code organized by development environment (Arduino, ESP32, STM32 NUCLEO)
-- `datasheets/`: Datasheets of sensors, microcontrollers, and communication modules
+- `datasheets/`: datasheets of sensors, microcontrollers, and communication modules
-- `documentation/`: Technical documentation describing the usage and configuration of sensors and microcontrollers
+- `documentation/`: technical documentation describing the usage and configuration of sensors and microcontrollers
-- `images/`: Reference images related to the project
+- `images/`: reference images related to the project
-- `libraries/`: Sensor and peripheral libraries
+- `libraries/`: sensor and peripheral libraries
-- `media/`: Initial test data and experiments using the MPU6050 sensor
+- `media/`: initial test data and experiments using the MPU6050 sensor
-- `user_manuals/`: Reviewed user manuals of STM32 NUCLEO boards
+- `user_manuals/`: reviewed user manuals of STM32 NUCLEO boards

 ## Hardware Setup
 The following hardware and tools were used during development and testing: